Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 ### Withdrawing Tokens

-Similar to users depositing into the contract, the withdraw function is alo marked as `payable` after a proposal's duration has been exceeded, assuming it ended with more upvotes than downvotes and all other conditions are met, the DAO will allow users to withdraw their tokens from the contract.
+Similar to users depositing into the contract, the withdraw function is alo marked as `payable` after a proposal's duration has been exceeded, assuming it ended with more upvotes than downvotes and all other conditions are met, the Dao will allow users to withdraw their tokens from the contract.

-Assuming a proposal to start a new building for physical meetups was proposed, and the proposal passed with 70% votes in favor after two weeks, the DAO would register this proposal as successful and the `withdraw` function can be used to tranfer the contributed amount from the treasury to the address of the user calling the function.
+Assuming a proposal to start a new building for physical meetups was proposed, and the proposal passed with 70% votes in favor after two weeks, the Dao would register this proposal as successful and the `withdraw` function can be used to tranfer the contributed amount from the treasury to the address of the user calling the function.

-This function takes in an `amount: u64` input and allows users to withdraw `assets` (tokens) from the DAO, provided they have a sufficient balance `require(0 < amount, UserError::AmountCannotBeZero)`.
+This function takes in an `amount: u64` input and allows users to withdraw `assets` (tokens) from the Dao, provided they have a sufficient balance `require(0 < amount, UserError::AmountCannotBeZero)`.
 It ensures that the withdrawal amount is valid, deducts the withdrawn amount from the user's balance `let prev_balance = storage.balances.get(user).try_read().unwrap_or(0);`, to transfer the assets back to the user `storage.balances.insert(user, prev_balance - amount);`, and logs a `WithdrawEvent` to record the withdrawal action.

 Copy and paste the code below as your `withdraw` function.